circt/llvm/mlir/docs/OpDefinitions.md

-identifier used as a suffix to these two calls, i.e., `custom<MyDirective>(...)` would result in calls to `parseMyDirective` and `printMyDirective` wihtin the parser and printer respectively. `Params` may be any combination of variables (i.e. Attribute, Operand, Successor, etc.) and type directives.
+identifier used as a suffix to these two calls, i.e., `custom<MyDirective>(...)` would result in calls to `parseMyDirective` and `printMyDirective` wihtin the parser and printer respectively. `Params` may be any combination of variables (i.e. Attribute, Operand, Successor, etc.), type directives, and `attr-dict`.
 The type directives must refer to a variable, but that variable need not also be a parameter to the custom directive.

 The arguments to the `parse<UserDirective>` method is firstly a reference to the `OpAsmParser`(`OpAsmParser &`), and secondly a set of output parameters